-In 2014, I found a privacy bug that affected millions of customers using Microsoft’s Office 365 hosted e-mail service.
-I discovered that every Exchange mail server powering the service was appending the customer's WAN IP address into the "x-forefront-antispam-report" header of every e-mail that the customer sent out.
+In 2014, I found a privacy bug that affected millions of customers using Microsoft's Office 365 hosted e-mail service.
+I discovered that every Microsoft Exchange e-mail server powering the service was appending the customer's WAN IP address into the "x-forefront-antispam-report" header of every e-mail that the customer sent out.

 What it looked like

 A screenshot of a WAN IP address (highlighted in yellow) appearing in the "x-forefront-antispam-report" section of an e-mail header.

 How I found it

 One day I was setting up a domain with Microsoft's Office 365 hosted e-mail service.
 After setting up Exchange mail server for my domain, I started to read about how to configure SPF, DMARC, and DKIM e-mail authentication protocols to protect my Exchange mail server from e-mail spoofing attacks.

 I decided to start with configuring and testing SPF first and then move on to DMARC and DKIM.